April 14, 2020 | Authored by: Adrian Jenkins

-In today's fast-paced world, one viral social media post can fuel a rush of consumers toward your service.
-The same consumer interest can be generated by a time-based promotion, new product launch or live event.
-Yet a surge in sign-up or checkout activity can stress a subscription management system that isn't capable of meeting demand at-scale.
+In today's fast-paced world, one viral social media post can feel a rush of consumers toward your service.
+The same consumer interest can be generated by a time-based promotion, new product launch, or live event.
+Yet a surge in sign-up or checkout activity can stress a subscription management system that isn't capable of meeting demand at scale.

 It's down too often

 Subscribers expect a 24/7 buying experience.
 Offer anything less and they may turn to competitors.
-An unreliable billing system is one that is frequently unavailable for any reason, whether technical downtime or limited functionality.
+An unreliable billing system is frequently unavailable for any reason, whether technical downtime or limited functionality.
 In any case, it means your business is losing revenue and actively fostering a negative customer experience.
-You might lose not only potential customers, but also existing users who churn because they can't upgrade/downgrade or pause services at their convenience.
+You might lose not only potential customers but also existing users who churn because they can't upgrade/downgrade or pause services at their convenience.